-When multiple threads are using the DB concurrently, only a single thread may call the DB->close() method.
+When multiple threads are using the Db concurrently, only a single thread may call the Db::close() method.

-The DB handle may not be accessed again after DB->close() is called, regardless of its return.
+The Db handle may not be accessed again after Db::close() is called, regardless of its return.

-The DB->close() method returns a non-zero error value on failure and 0 on success.
+The Db::close() method either returns a non-zero error value or throws an exception that encapsulates a non-zero error value on failure, and returns 0 on success.